nlesc-nano/ceiba/paper/paper.md

 many research teams lack the proper tools to collaboratively create, store and access datasets that are crucial for their research [@Wilson2017].
 This lack of suitable digital infrastructure can lead data loss, unreproducible results, and inefficient resources usage that hinders scientific progress.
 The *Ceiba* web service provides a technical solution for teams of researchers to jointly run the simulations needed to create their dataset, organize the data and the associated metadata and immediately share the datasets with each other.
 By doing so, *Ceiba* has the potential to not only improves the data handling practices in academic research but could also promote collaboration between independent research teams that requires the same data to perform their research.

-A typical use case for the *Ceiba* web service is a large number of simulations that are performed as independent jobs.
-For instance, a job can be a single molecular simulation under some specific conditions.
-We would like to make all these jobs available to users, in such a way that they can run one or more jobs at a time but avoiding that the same job is run by more than one user.
-Once the simulation is done, a user can send the results to the web service or ask for already available results.
-We also want to be able to call the web service from our local computer, specialized infrastructure or wherever we want to perform the computation, without worrying about where the web service is running.

 # Statement of need

-*Ceiba* is implemented in Python using the Tartiflete GraphQL server [@graphql;@tartiflette]. *Ceiba* orchestrates the interaction between 3 distincts components : the client, the server and the database.
+Many resarch project require running a large number of computationally heavy but indenpendent simulations.
+Those can be molecular dynamics simulations of proteins, fluid dynamics simulations with different initial conditions etc ...
+As the number of independent simulations grows, their orchestration and execution require a collaborative effort among a team of researchers.
+Through its dedicated server and command line interface, *Ceiba* facilitates this team effort. *Ceiba* is implemented in Python using the Tartiflete GraphQL server [@graphql;@tartiflette]. *Ceiba* orchestrates the interaction between 3 distincts components : the client, the server and the database.
 Figure \ref{fig:architecture} represents schematically the architecture of the web service.

 **HOW DO WE CREATE THE DATABASE**
 **Where is the database stored**